-Scary Woods have been keeping busy with a number of things from, Working on crafting their musical style while also running the Insomnius Music label and hosting drum & bass events in their city.
+Scary Woods have been keeping busy with a number of things from, working on crafting their musical style while also running the Insomnius Music label and hosting drum & bass events in their city.
 With a deep passion for music and drum & bass, the duo have made it a point to make sure their music is completely original in the studio and also welcome younger talent to send demos to the label.
-We got in touch with Scary Woods for an update on things.
+We got in touch with Scary Woods for the full story.

 Hello, I'm sure you both have been keeping busy, how was your summer?